 Once you, your supervisor(s) and your college have all signed the form, please send it to the Graduate Office (firstname.lastname@example.org) and we will arrange for the DGS to consider your application.

-If you have a Tier 4 visa, please contact the Graduate Office prior to submitting an application to apply for suspension, as there are some limitations on this students who hold a visa.
+If you have a Student Visa, please contact the Graduate Office prior to submitting an application to apply for suspension, as there are some limitations on this students who hold a visa.